-- Maximize your buying power – more cards increases your buying power because you have more credit to leverage.
+- Maximize your buying power – more cards increase your buying power because you have more credit to leverage.

-- Earn Cash Back – When you charge items on you credit card, the credit card company gives you cash back.
-This math never made sense to me, they give you 1% cash back and then charge you 20% interest when you don’t pay the credit card off at the end of each month. (i.e. this type of math will keep you in debt)
+- Earn Cash Back – When you charge items on your credit card, the credit card company gives you cash back.
+This math never made sense to me.
+They give you 1% cash back and then charge you 20% interest when you don’t pay the credit card off at the end of each month. (i.e. this type of math will keep you in debt)

-So How Many Credit Cards Do You Really Need?
+So How Many Credit Cards Should You Have?

 If you’re struggling with debt or just trying to do a better job of managing your money more credit cards for any reason won’t help.
-More cards, actually creates a distraction from focusing on what is really important, either getting out of debt or saving more money.
+More cards actually create a distraction from focusing on what is really important, either getting out of debt or saving more money.